eclipse-californium/californium/MIGRATION_HINTS.md

 The `ApplicationLevelInfoSupplier.getInfo()` supports now to return `null` in order to not alter the additional information.

-The `ResumingServerHandshaker` supports now a none-blocking `ResumptionVerifier` and a fall-back to a full handshake.
+The `ResumingServerHandshaker` supports now a none-blocking `ResumptionVerifier` and a fallback to a full handshake.

 The `CertificateProvider` introduces the possibility to use multiple certificates.